seananderson/citations-talk/README.md

 You should be weaving a narrative around your citations, not leaving a literature dump for your reader.
 Interpret your citations, critically evaluate your citations, and show how they fit into your story.

-Use citations to acknowledge other's work, aid the reader to investigate more, and convince the reader you know what you're talking about.
+Use citations to acknowledge others' work, aid the reader to investigate more, and convince the reader you know what you're talking about.
 But in the end, remember the paper is about your science, your writing, and your thoughts.
 So don't cite to show off and don't cite to hide.

 Read papers by particularly good writers in your field and think about when, where, and how frequently they cite.
 Think about what citation styles help you as a reader and which ones hinder.